 3. Weightlifting is a great way to increase bone and joint strength while burning fat.
 Because of this, weightlifting is a great way to prevent and treat osteoporosis, a condition where you break bones and lose bone density.
 Weightlifting also improves bone density and muscle strength.

 5. Weightlifting improves heart health.
 But what does this mean for you?
 Starting a regular weightlifting program can have heart benefits, but it’s important to remember that weightlifting is not a magic bullet that will make you healthy.
+Additionally, if you are already experiencing heart issues and are speaking to the Cardiovascular Group, or a similar expert, about them, then be sure to ask your doctor first if this is the right thing for you.
 If you’re a new lifter, don’t be discouraged, it can take months to see any sort of change in your health.

 When you exercise your muscles, you use more oxygen, so the more you train, the more effort you have to use to stay alive.
 The power that will be added to your body from adding weight and resistance to your exercises will change your entire body through the years.